Piran on the Adriatic

 Since it is good that the fishing village on the Adriatic, is closed to traffic.
 We go by bus from Portoroz across, which stops directly at Tartini Square.
 Those arriving by car must park in one of the parking garages in front of the city and walk to the center of Piran.
 Only the inhabitants of Piran are allowed to take the vehicle into the city.

-Which does not contribute to the fact that we immediately perceive Piran as a fishing village, are the magnificent buildings on Tartini Square.
-On the façade of the town hall is the Venetian lion, holding a book in his paw - a sign that the inhabitants of Piran were friendly to the Venetians.
-That's how Janez, our Slovenian companion, shows us Piran.
-It is no wonder that Venice had such a strong influence on Piran, the fishing village on the Adriatic.
-The lagoon city is only about 100 kilometers away from the sea.
-A stone's throw, so to speak, and for the dealers from Venice anyway.
-These came to the Bay of Piran because of the salt, which is mined on its south side.
+It's no wonder that Venice had such a strong influence on Piran, the fishing village on the Adriatic.
+After all, the lagoon city is only about 100 kilometers away by sea.
+A stone's throw, so to speak, and especially for the traders from Venice.
+They came to Piran Bay for the salt mined on its southern shore.
 The salt pans can still be visited today.

 A Venetian even had a love affair with a piran for years.
 The love was so great that he built her a house in the city center.
 Not to be mistaken for its Venetian architecture and red color, it still seems to be true to its owner's motto: "let it go" (let it talk).
 This can still be seen on a relief between the two windows on the top floor of the house.